erenada/pipeline_Metagenomics-MIDASDB/README.md

 - This is because of two reasons: 1) MIDAS gives an error when genome folder names are longer than certain numbers of characters.
 2) If the genome name contains dots ".", this could create an error.

-    - We changed the folder and the genome names using a custom script: Scripts/folder-setup.sh
+    - We changed the folder and the genome names using Scripts/folder-setup.sh script.

+    - Make sure you move all genome folders in MIDAS2/tests/genomes/cleaned_imports
+      - genomes.tsv file should be in the upper directory (MIDAS2/tests/genomes/).